 Did you know that you can brush away your oily hair?
 Certain brush habits can actually help distribute natural oils away from roots.
 Brush your hair from scalp to ends with a natural bristle brush.
 This will spread the healthy scalp oils to the hair ends – an extra bonus- as the bottom of your hair tends to be drier and in need of more conditioning.
 You could also try gently backcombing at the roots to add volume to your hair and prevent it from laying on the scalp and appearing greasier than it really is.

-At Prose, our specially-formulated shampoos contain powerful scalp-soothing ingredients such as kale, spirulina and peppermint, and jujube tree bark and wintergreen extract, which deep-clean the hair without over-stripping its natural oils.
+Why do I have oily hair?
+Did you know, the right form of shampooing can greatly help decrease the amount of oil in your hair?
+At Prose, our customized shampoos contain powerful scalp-soothing ingredients such as kale, spirulina, peppermint, jujube tree bark, and wintergreen extract, which deep-clean the hair without over-stripping its natural oils.

 To effectively wash your hair, work a little bit of shampoo into your roots and scalp.
 You should make sure to be as gentle as possible as forceful scrubbing will only aggravate the scalp and cause it to release more excess oil.
 Slowly add more water to your scalp to create more suds.
 Finish by allowing the shampoo to flow through to the ends of your hair as you rinse.

 A lot of people with greasy hair tend to skip conditioner, thinking it could contribute to their oily roots.
 However, if you are using conditioner in the right way, it shouldn’t be an issue.
 Instead of applying conditioner from roots to ends, try applying a quarter amount to the bottom half of your hair (mid-shaft to ends.)
 This simple approach not only prevents products from weighing down your hair but also helps combat your oily roots.